demisto/content/Packs/AzureSentinel/Integrations/AzureSentinel/README.md

 ##### Human Readable Output
 Incident ca5ffab9-25ff-413d-8000-12d3894b8468 was deleted successfully.

 ### azure-sentinel-list-incident-comments
 ***
-Get an incident comments from Azure Sentinel.
+Gets the comments of an incident from Azure Sentinel.

 ##### Base Command